metaLoneCoder/metaLoneCoder.github.io/_posts/2022-02-21-Oculus-Quest-2-Unity-Development-Environment-Setup.md

 Unity 2020.3.29f1 **LTS**
 {: .message }

+## Install Unity Editor

+- Go to the Unity Download page, click Download Unity Hub, and then install it.
+- On the Installs tab, click Add, and then select the Unity version from the list.
+- In the Add modules to your install window, select Android Build Support, and then do the following:
+1. Expand Android Build Support
+2. Select Android SDK & NDK Tools and OpenJDK.

 ## Build Settings

 It is recommend that you set the app’s target platform to Android, prior to performing any other project settings as there are a variety of settings that depend on it.